 - WO 374 by last name only for records of officers given a Territorial Army commission or a temporary commission

 The content of the files varies - some have simply a note of the date of death whilst others contain attestation papers for those commissioned from the ranks, a record of service, personal correspondence and other items.

-If you are only searching records in WO 374 - note that the search results will display records from WO 339 and WO 374.
-Order your search results by reference so you can browse relevant search results in WO 374.
+Note that results for the search below will display records from WO 339 and WO 374, so if you are searching for records in WO 374 only, re-order your search results by reference so you can browse to the relevant record descriptions in WO 374.

-Please be aware that these are very large files and only suitable for download on a fast and unlimited broadband connection.
+Please be aware that the online indexes are very large files and only suitable for download on a fast and unlimited broadband connection.

 Campaign medal rolls (for 1914-1918 service)

 Locate the campaign medala medal awarded to a person who took part in a particular military campaign roll in WO 329 for an officer who served in the First World War.